beccadelf/Exec_functioning_treatment_response/1_Model_Release/README.md

 **Data Preprocessing:**

-Missing values need to be recoded as 77777 and 99999 for dichotomous and dimensional variables respectively.
-XXX (Mention here that this step can be skipped when using the example data).
-Further preprocessing steps are handled in the provided Python script "Apply_pretrained_model.py".
+Missing values need to be recoded as 77777 and 99999 for dichotomous and dimensional variables respectively, and dichotomous variables need to be recoded as 0 and 1.
+These steps can be skipped when using the example data.

+All other preprocessing steps are handled in the provided Python script "Apply_pretrained_model.py".
+In brief, these include imputation of missing values and the standardization of dimensional variables using the scaler fitted during model training.

 # Run the script

-To XXX, the script **"Apply_pretrained_model.py"** needs to be executed.
+To apply the predictive model to your own data, the script **"Apply_pretrained_model.py"** needs to be executed.
 To execute the script, **two methods** are available, each requiring the same set of arguments to be provided:

 - PATH_INPUT_DATA → The path to the folder which contains features.csv, and labels.csv
 - OUTPUT_PATH → The path to the folder where the prediction results should be saved
-- MODE → Select "inference_only" (the script can also be used for training and saving a model)
+- MODE → Select "predict_only" (the script can also be used for training and saving a model)
 - X_FILE → Name of the features-file.
 Specify "simulated_features.csv" to use example data
 - Y_FILE → Name of the labels-file.
 Specify "simulated_labels.csv" to use example data